JannisHoch/copro/docs/model_settings.rst

 .. warning::

-    The code2class-file should not be altered except if another shp-file is provided containing undocumented climate classes.
+    The code2class-file should not be altered!

 **[reference_data]**